 Guess what – NOTHING Yes- NOTHING more: the ball is in their court so to speak.
 You will find for your own sanity and to prevent this from having a negative effect on your life, health and wellbeing.
 You will need to distance yourself, not becoming involved each time they call or cry out for help.

 This may well seem harsh, but for you to have any positive effect on this person’s or persons life it is vitally important.
 Now I am not going to promise you that you will have a positive effect on their life.
 But I know for a fact that it is not going to help either of you if you drown in the process of it all.
 This will happen if you do not put boundaries into place and emotionally detach yourself from the situation.

-What I mean by Setting Boundaries
+What Setting Boundaries Means!

 Boundaries don’t have to be communicated verbally, they can be set by you within the realm of the decisions you make as to what you are prepared to tolerate without causing yourself discomfort or distress.

 An example: You will not tolerate someone yelling, swearing or someone being verbally abusive to you.
 So you will walk away, hang up the phone.
 You might say before doing this, that you won’t take being spoken to like this or you may choose to say nothing.
 This is where trusting your gut lies.
 It is important to remember never make a verbal or even physical response if you are feeling upset or angry.
-It is better then to say nothing and allow the situation to diffuse
+It is better than to say nothing and allow the situation to diffuse.

-3 Keys to Setting Boundaries
+3 Key Steps to Setting Boundaries

 - Understanding what is expected of you and what you expect from someone else.